MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-dispose-retire.md

 ---
 title: Dispose or Retire FA| Microsoft Docs
 description: You must post a disposal value when you scrap, sell, or retire a fixed asset.
-author: SorenGP
+author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: scrap
-ms.date: 04/01/2020
+ms.date: 06/04/2020
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 97c21286b640571f374e97a02b7953ce839645c6
+ms.openlocfilehash: 29293e957617fea91c9a8e8b8c1f988b06104494
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: ccae3ff6aaeaa52db9d6456042acdede19fb9f7b
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 06/08/2020
-ms.locfileid: "3184452"
+ms.locfileid: "3435223"
 ---
 # <a name="dispose-of-or-retire-fixed-assets"></a>Dispose of or Retire Fixed Assets

 When you sell or otherwise dispose of a fixed asset, the disposal value must be posted to calculate and record the gain or loss.
 A disposal entry must be the last entry posted for a fixed asset.
 For partially disposed fixed assets, you can post more than one disposal entry.
 The total of all posted disposal amounts must be a credit amount.

 > [!NOTE]
 > If you trade-in a fixed asset for another one, you must record both the sale of the old asset (disposal) and the purchase of the new one (acquisition).
 For more information, see [Acquire Fixed Assets](fa-how-acquire.md).

+The following steps assume that you have already set up the relevant posting groups in the **FA Posting Groups** page.
+For more information, see [To set up fixed asset posting groups](fa-how-setup-general.md#to-set-up-fixed-asset-posting-groups).

 ## <a name="to-post-a-disposal-from-the-fixed-asset-gl-journal"></a>To post a disposal from the fixed asset G/L journal

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset G/L Journals**, and then choose the related link.
 2. Create an initial journal line and fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. In the **FA Posting Type** field, select **Disposal**.
 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for disposal posting.

     > [!NOTE]
     >  Step 4 only works if you have set up the following: On the **FA Posting Group Card** page for the posting group of the fixed asset, the **Disposal Account** field contains the general ledger debit account and the **Disposal Bal.
 Account** field contains the general ledger account to which you want to post balancing entries for appreciation.
 For more information, see [To set up fixed asset posting groups](fa-how-setup-general.md#to-set-up-fixed-asset-posting-groups).
 5. Choose the **Post** action.

 If you sell or dispose of part of a fixed asset, you must split up the asset before you can record the disposal transaction.
 For more information, see [Transfer, Split, or Combine Fixed Assets](fa-how-trans-split-combine.md).